 “Your call is vital to us.
 Please hold while we connect you: is one of the most irritating messages that a shopper can hear” Source: American Express

-Here, most callers are kept in the dark why they are being transferred.
-A healthy reply here would be “Sir, in order to provide you better service, your call is being transferred to the ABC section so that you can get an appropriate answer to your query.”
+‘Sir, your call is being transferred to the ABC section so you get an appropriate answer to your query.’

-3. When your customer service representative does not have the right tool to reduce customer efforts
+3. When your customer service representative does not have the right tools to help the customer

-As a study conducted by Harvard Business Review suggests, it’s reducing customer effort that actually builds customer loyalty more than any other factor.
+A study conducted by Harvard Business Review suggests reducing the effort a customer needs to go to builds customer loyalty more than any other factor.

-Today's customers are crazy busy and this is the reason they want you to invest in the latest tools and technology to ease the transactions and lessen the amount of communication.
+Today's customers are crazy busy.
+They want you to invest in the latest tools and technology to streamline transactions and lessen unnecessary communication.

-However, according to Calabrio, “60% of customer service representative said they didn't have the right tools or technology to handle complex problems.”
+Sadly, according to Calabrio, “60% of customer service representatives said they didn't have the right tools or technology to handle complex problems.”

-If your customer service representative lacks the necessary tools to address the customer problem, it's natural that they are less likely to take responsibility for any such problems in the future.
+If your customer service representative lacks the necessary tools to address a problem, it's only natural they will shy away from dealing with the same problems in future.

-You can adopt tools that aid in customer interaction, visual engagement tools like Acquire can empower your support team to initiate a customer conversation in real-time, allowing them to share screens, access customers’ web resources and take actions on their behalf to foster one-time resolution.
+Adopting visual engagement tools like Acquire equips your support team to talk to customers in real-time, allowing them to share screens, access customers’ web resources and take the right action to ensure a fast resolution.

 You cannot hide behind the veil of technology if your team is incompetent.
-Also, whatever technology or system you introduce, you have to make certain that it is implemented across all departments so that all types of questions can be tackled in a faster way, thus providing your shoppers with the effective support.
+Whatever technology is used, you have to make sure it is implemented properly across all departments.
+Questions can then be tackled faster, providing more effective support.

 4. Understanding what the customer wants and delivering it along with something extra

-Also, apart from understanding, you also have to accept and apologize, if the fault is even remotely from your end.
-If your product is malfunctioning, then it is your fault and you must accept that.
-Words like “We are sorry for all the troubles we have caused you and we will see that the matter gets solved quickly” works quite well if you want to show some humanistic touch.
-In order to learn how to apologize correctly, you can also check out some books on the topic like The Customer Rules or The Art of Apology.
+On top of this understanding, you also have to accept and apologize for fault at your end.
+If your product is malfunctioning, you must accept responsibility.
+Phrases such as ‘We are sorry for the trouble and we will see that the matter gets resolved quickly’ work well to show a human touch.
+Check out some books on the topic, like The Customer Rules or The Art of Apology.

 5. When your customer service workflow is not in line with your customer's journey

-To bring your customer service workflow in alignment with your customer journey, you first need to pen down the information your customers may need at each stage of their journey.
+Aligning customer service workflow with your customer journey means understanding the information customers may need at each stage.

-Your customer service agents should have access to all the required information in order to assist the customers across their journey.
+Customer service agents need access to all the information to assist customers through their journey effectively.

-The more accurate and seamless each workflow is, the more seamless the overall customer journey will be.
+The more accurate and seamless each workflow is, the better stitched together the overall customer journey will be.

-6. Facing the wrath of the buyers when there’s a crisis going on
+6. Facing the wrath of the buyers during a crisis

 7. Exceeding Customer Expectations